pawelad/pymonzo/README.md

 [![Python versions](https://img.shields.io/pypi/pyversions/pymonzo.svg)][pypi]
 [![License](https://img.shields.io/github/license/pawelad/pymonzo.svg)][license]

-An - dare I say it - awesome Python [Monzo][monzo] public API wrapper.
+An - dare I say it - awesome Python wrapper for [Monzo][monzo] public API.

-It creates a layer of abstraction and returns Python objects instead of just passing along the received JSONs.
-It also deals with authentication and allows using either an access token or fully authenticate via OAuth 2 that's a [PITA to set up](#oauth-2) but also automatically refreshes in the background.
+It creates a layer of abstraction and returns Python objects instead of just passing along received JSONs.
+It also deals with authentication and allows using either an access token or fully authenticate via OAuth 2 that's a [PITA to set up](#oauth-2) but automatically refreshes in the background.

+The library currently does not implement feed items, webhooks and attachments endpoints - they were't essential to my current needs and they could be completely different in the future - per [docs][monzo docs introduction]:

+> The Monzo API is under active development.
+Breaking changes should be expected.

+With the above disclaimer from Monzo, `pymonzo` currently as stable as it gets before the actual API becomes stable, at which point I'm planning to fully implement all of its endpoints and release version 1.0.

 ## Installation
 From PyPI: